June 10, Reading 2 – Jonah 3, 4

 This is a wonderful picture of revival.

-And at the heart of it, as always, is a trust in God and in what He says (believing what Jonah told them the Lord had said).
+At the heart, as always, is a trust in God and in what He says (believing what Jonah told them was what God has said).

-We are reminded of Abraham as we read in Genesis 15,
+We can be reminded of Abraham, as we read in Genesis 15,

 “And he believed the LORD, and he counted it to him as righteousness.”